nananguyen15/FA25_FER202_GROUP_5/CONTRIBUTING.md

   - `fix`: for code changes to fix bugs
   - `style`: for code changes that only alter code styles e.g. indentation, semicolon,..
   - `docs`: for changes that only affect documentation
-  - `refactor`: for code changes that does affect app beahaviour
+  - `refactor`: for code changes that do not affect app beahaviour
   - `chore`: miscellaneous changes e.g. update dependencies, lockfile, ...
 - If your changes introduce breaking changes, it must be marked by a `!` symbol e.g. `feat(homepage)!: change url of homepage to /home`

 5. Pushing your branch and create a Pull Request (PR):

-You must first push your changes to your own branch in the remote reposistory
+You must first push your changes to your own branch in the remote repository

 ```bash
 git push -u origin [your branch name]